 - Academic Assessment.

 This section focuses on the APC.
-Candidates can follow the structured training assessment or the non-structured training route depending on eligibility.
+Candidates can follow the structured training or the non-structured training assessment, depending on eligibility.

 Find out which is the most suitable route for your circumstances, then follow either the structured training or the non-structured training (also known as preliminary review) content to see your APC journey.